iniemamocny/Meblomat/docs/supabase-setup.md

   );
 ```

-> ℹ️ The insert is idempotent, so rerunning the SQL after the bucket already exists will keep the row unchanged.
+> ℹ️ If you rerun the SQL after the bucket already exists, Supabase will ignore the `create_bucket` call.
 Dropping and recreating each policy keeps the Storage permissions idempotent as well.